dytme/TrashAI-API/README.md

 ### Endpoint

 The server listens on port 3000 for requests at the URL `/detect`.
 It only accepts requests that are of `Content-Type` `image/jpeg`.
-You can send the data in the form of raw bytes, and the API will handle the required decoding and transformations for the model to analyze.
+You can send the image in the form of a byte array, and the API will handle the required decoding and transformations for the model to analyze.

 ```http
   POST http://localhost:3000/detect